longshotlabs/composable-forms/docs/spec/input.md

 ### isDirty()

 Returns a boolean indicating whether anything has been entered/changed by the user.
+Return `true` if the value state does not match the value prop.

 ### getValue()